-Call to Order, Declaration of a Quorum and Introductions
+Call to Order, Quorum Declaration and Introductions

-Chair Kloster called the meeting to order at 9:00 a.m.
+Chair Tom Kloster called the meeting to order at 9:30 a.m.
 Introductions were made.
-A quorum of members present was declared.
-Guests, public and staff were noted as attending.
-Reminders where Zoom features were found online was reviewed.
+A quorum was declared.
+Zoom logistics and meeting features were reviewed for online raised hands, finding attendees and participants, and chat area for messaging and sharing links.

-Comments from the Chair and Committee Members
+Comments from the Chair